kenstir/hemlock-ios/Documentation/Handling the Keyboard.md

 # Handling the Virtual Keyboard

 I had a lot of trouble handling the virtual keyboard, e.g. it would appear and occlude the fields you were trying to edit.
-Here is the pattern I adopted (with a lot of help from StackOverflow):
+Here is the pattern I adopted for UIKit and Storyboard-based views (with a lot of help from StackOverflow).
+NB, the pattern is similar for Texture-based view.

 ## Create View Hierarchy
 * Create a ScrollView as the only child of the top View